 - details of previous archaeological investigations, ranging from the 19th century excavations to modern surveys

-- cropmarks identified from aerial photographs which can indicate the presence of buried archaeological remains
+- cropmarks identified from aerial photographs which can indicate the presence of buried archaeological remains – digital data from the National Mapping Programme can be supplied for specific sites on request;

 - documentary evidence, such as historic buildings shown on early maps